-On June 4, 2021, the effective date of the transaction, the Company paid \$16 million to acquire a minority interest in a privately-held provider of healthcare consumables.
+On June 4, 2021, the effective date of the transaction, the Company paid \$16 million to acquire a minority interest in a U,K.-based, privately-held provider of healthcare consumables.
 The Company records this investment and subsequent profit or losses under equity method accounting within Other noncurrent assets.